This page is relevant to top-level directories under www.ndsu.edu

 To go live, you should

-- Review the go-live checklist to confirm your site is ready to go live
+- Review the go-live checklist to confirm the pages are ready to go live

 - Submit a help request with the following information

-- Addresses of your old site, if one existed
+- Addresses of your old page, if one existed

 - When go-live should occur, if there is a certain time window you need to work around.
 If there is a schedule to work around, we recommend submitting your request at least 3 working days in advance